open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 If you’ve enabled
 [Target Allocator](/docs/kubernetes/operator/target-allocator/) service
-discovery on the [OpenTelemetry Operator](/docs/kubernetes/operator), and your metrics aren’t getting scraped, there are a few troubleshooting steps that you can take to help you understand what’s going on and restore normal operation.
+discovery on the [OpenTelemetry Operator](/docs/kubernetes/operator), and the Target Allocator is failing to discover scrape targets, there are a few troubleshooting steps that you can take to help you understand what’s going on and restore normal operation.

 ## Troubleshooting steps